-A student who intends to register in a university/institution abroad may apply as exchange student.
-He must seek a written permission of the Chancellor upon recommendation of the adviser, institute director/division or department chair, and the dean.
-Such recommendation must indicate the number of units and the courses to be taken.
-The student must provide a description of the courses to be taken.
+- g.
+Exchange students are undergraduate students who are taking courses at UP's partner international universities.
+These courses may be credited when they return to the University.
+Aside from taking courses, they may also conduct their research or attend a degree-related training abroad. - h.
+Students who apply as exchange students must seek a written permission of the Chancellor upon recommendation of the adviser, institute director/division or department chair, and the dean.
+Such recommendations must indicate the number of units and the courses to be taken.
+The students must provide a description of the courses to be taken.